ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 Additional guidelines for *4 key Insane* difficulties:
 - **Avoid using chords in the middle of 1/8 streams.** The density of these patterns is often too difficult for players of this skill level, especially when used on the lowest difficulty of a beatmap set.
 Additionally, ineffective placement of chords may result in inconsistent 1/4 minijack usage.
 Using a chord at the beginning or end of a stream is fine.
-- **Using split jump trills for 2+ beats that leads to a hand is discouraged.** Unless a beatmap uses jacks or other complex patterns frequently, this pattern is difficult to hit.
+- **Using split-jumptrills for 2+ beats that leads to a hand is discouraged.** Unless a beatmap uses jacks or other complex patterns frequently, this pattern is difficult to hit.
 If a hand is necessary, delete the note before it that would create the mini jack.
-- **Avoid using more than 9-note split jump trills.** These are more physically exhausting than other patterns of similar density.
+- **Avoid using more than 9-note split-jumptrills.** These are more physically exhausting than other patterns of similar density.

 Additional guidelines for *7 key Insane* difficulties:
 - **Avoid using 1/4 jacks with 3+ notes in the middle of chordstream.** These require finger independence that is too difficult for players at this level.